silviot/edx-platform-wiki/Simplified-install-with-vagrant.md

 This will delete the current VM, create a new VM, re-install all the dependencies, and reconfigure.

+### Does this work from AWS or any VM I can rent on Internet?

+No, not unless the VM you want to run this from supports nested virtualization, as Vagrant will need to instantiate a VM on his own.
+Note that this is for setting up a local development version, not a production environment - try it first on your local computer, ie on bare metal/not from inside a VM.

 ### Mounting NFS shared folders

 #### "The following SSH command responded with a non-zero exit status."